 How do I know if I’m eligible for a shelter?

 Shelters are open to all residents and visitors.
 There are several sheltering options.

 What are my options regarding shelter in an emergency?

 If you must evacuate your home, your first, best choice is to stay with family or friends in a location outside the evacuation zone.
 This is where you will be most comfortable.
-If you have a disability or are in a wheelchair but without a severe medical condition, you will likely be able to shelter comfortably in one of the American Red Cross General Population shelters, which provide a basic level of care, but are not staffed by medical personnel.
+If you have a disability or are in a wheelchair but without a severe medical condition, you will likely be able to shelter comfortably in one of the General Population shelters, which provide a basic level of care, but are not staffed by medical personnel.

-If your medical condition is such that you require a greater level of care than that provided at the Red Cross shelters, but you do not require hospitalization, a Special Needs Shelter may be appropriate for you.
+If your medical condition is such that you require a greater level of care than that provided at the General Population shelters, but you do not require hospitalization, a Special Needs Shelter may be appropriate for you.
 Special Needs shelters offer basic medical assistance and monitoring.
 These shelters are staffed by qualified medical personnel and have back-up electricity for limited lighting and essential medical equipment.
 Family members and caregivers are welcome.
 Pre-registration is encouraged but not required.
 Finally, if your medical condition exceeds the level of care provided at a Special Needs shelter and/or you require hospitalization or one-on-one care, we recommend you work with your physician or medical provider to arrange the safest shelter option for you, which may include a hospital or other medical facility.
 Shelter Information

 Does it cost anything to stay in a shelter?